When it comes to the 44 most popular small dog breeds listed here, good things do come in small packages!

 Tibetan Terriers are always up for a rousing game of fetch and always anxious to perform tricks (in exchange for treats, of course!).
 They are one of the higher energy small dog breeds and they thrive on attention.
 Boredom, on the other hand, can be a catalyst that sends this breed into very destructive behavior.
 We liken this personality trait to that of a teenager.
 Show him lots of love, keep him occupied and stimulated and your home will be a much happier place... for everyone.
 More on the Tibetan Terrier coming soon!

 Don't let the current propaganda being touted by careless breeders about teacup puppies fool you into thinking that smaller is better.
-That goes for any breed.
+That goes for any of the popular small dog breeds.
 Toy Poodles make great family pets, but like many other small dog breeds, they are extremely puppy mill prone.
 Carelessly breeding a dog down to a size that would fit inside a teacup is NOT something a reputable breeder would do.
 Being "teacup" sized would technically be a breed flaw, not a reason for a breeder who likely uses risky or deplorable breeding practices to double the asking price.
 Learn how easy it is to find a toy poodle near you for adoption!!

-All dog that are dubbed with a two word name (if the second word is terrier) should be a red flag for peace-loving, bird watching, tranquility lovers in general.
+All dogs dubbed with a two-word breed name (if the second word is terrier) should be a red flag for peace-loving, bird watching, tranquility lovers in general.
 Welsh Terriers are true terriers.
 If you choose a Welsh Terrier, be prepared for an active, curious dog who might like to bark at and chase after the occasional squirrel... or every squirrel... or bird... or whatever.
 They are active and high energy.
 Of course, the right person, who has time to train and properly socialize this dog, will be rewarded with a great family pet that can get along well with children.

 West Highland White Terrier

-Westies are a medium sized dog from the terrier family of breeds.
-They are considered to be a non-shedding breed, but this does not necessarily mean hypoallergenic.
+Westies are a popular small dog breed from the terrier family of breeds.
+They are considered to be non-shedding, but this doesn't necessarily mean hypoallergenic.
 There are hundreds, if not thousands, of Westie around the world in need of loving homes.
 These dogs are not damaged goods.
 Most of the time when a animal turns up in a shelter it's the fault of the owner, not the dog.
 Learn more about Westies.

 Yorkies are from the toy family of breeds, but please disregard the hype about size when it comes to Yorkshire Terriers.
 There is technically no such thing as a tea-cup Yorkie.
 This is an invented term used by irresponsible breeders to market tiny dogs and sell them for ridiculous prices.
 Be warned that these super tiny dogs usually come with a lot more risk, including more health problems and much, much higher risk of injury.
-The small dog breeds, like Yorkies, do not need anyone breeding them down to pigeon size.
-Smaller does not mean better.
+In the case of Yorkies and some of the other popular small dog breeds, smaller doesn't always mean better.
 Learn more about Yorkshire Terriers.

 Dog Adoption- Discover all the Benefits of Adopting a Small Breed Dog!